Rodris/TypedRpc/README.md

 ### Client

-Create an `index.ts` file to your project and add a reference to the `Scripts/TypedRpc.ts` file to have access to the server handlers and its methods.
+Create an `index.ts` file to your project and add a reference to the `Scripts/TypedRpc/TypedRpc.ts` file to have access to the server handlers and their methods.

-If your TypeScript files are not finding the handlers or their methods, update the `Scripts/TypedRpc.ts` file.
-Click on it with the right mouse button and click on 'Run Custom Tool'.

 ```TypeScript
 /// <reference path="Scripts/TypedRpc/TypedRpc.ts" />